shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 # ![bed and flower](bedflower.jpg)

 **Note** This is a mock API to simulate the REST interface of an imaginary service.
+Writer: [Shellyann Rose](https://www.linkedin.com/in/shellyann-rose-235624/).

 ## **_Give your guests a welcome to write home about!_**